DrDrZ95/ManusProject/docs/chromadb_integration.md

 # ChromaDB Integration Documentation

 ## Overview
-This document describes the ChromaDB integration in the AgentWebApi project, including setup, configuration, and usage examples.
+This document describes the ChromaDB integration in the Agent.Api project, including setup, configuration, and usage examples.

 ## Architecture